phalpern/WG21-halpern/vector-execution-models.md

 iterations in the serial version of the loop map to earlier lanes in each gang.

-In all of the models, there is neither a requirement nor an expectation that individual lanes within a gang will make independent progress.
+In all of the variants, there is neither a requirement nor an expectation that individual lanes within a gang will make independent progress.
 If any lane within a gang blocks (e.g., on a mutex), then it is likely (but not required) that all lanes will stop making progress.